New Combination Lift

 Snowmaking Refresh Project and Upgrades

-Beaver Creek’s state-of-the-art snowmaking system, which encompasses 650 acres of terrain across the resort, will receive 24 new fully-automated snowmaking guns on Gold Dust trail providing frequent trail refresh options throughout the season.
+Beaver Creek’s unrivaled commitment to providing a high quality snow surface for skiers and snowboarders is enhanced this season, thanks to the addition of 24 new fully-automated and technologically advanced snowmaking guns lining Gold Dust trail.
+The new fan guns will “refresh” Gold Dust trail several nights a week in the heart of the season, providing skiers with soft, fresh snow on top of smooth corduroy, even if it doesn’t naturally snow the night before.
 Gold Dust trail serves intermediate skiers and snowboarders and provides one of the more popular egresses to the base area.
-By refreshing its snow surface several nights a week in the heart of the season, you’re guaranteed that regardless of Mother Nature’s efforts, there will always be one trail with fresh snow.
 Lower Larkspur trail will benefit from the addition of 10 new automated snowmaking guns dedicated to building snow depth earlier than normal, thus allowing Larkspur Bowl to open in a timely fashion and the snow will last longer into the spring.
 Both snowmaking projects will ensure great snow surface conditions for you all season.

 White Glove First Tracks